reptilex/tesla-style-solar-power-card/README.md

 ## Usage
 This is the minimum required to make it work.
 Remember you can create template sensors if you are missing one like solar yield out of solar_consumption and grid_feed_in or if you are missing another one like home_consumption.
-The sensor can be called whatever you want, they are powermeter sensors in Watt or Kilowatt.
+The sensor can be called whatever you want, they are powermeter sensors in Watt or Kilowatt (choose the same for all, it will create kw from it).
 ```javascript
 grid_consumption_entity: sensor.grid_consumption
 grid_feed_in_entity: sensor.grid_feed_in